Lewis Capaldi: 2017–2018: Extended plays and increased recognition

 He released his first single, "Bruises", independently on 31 March 2017.
 The song quickly amassed almost 28 million plays on Spotify worldwide, making him the fastest-ever unsigned artist to reach 25 million plays on the platform.
-The song was later re-released as a single in 2019 and reached a peak of No. 6 on the UK Singles Chart.
+The song was later re-released as a single in 2019 and went to No. 6 on the UK Singles Chart.
 After the initial release of the song, he was signed to the German branch of Universal Music Group and was assigned to the Vertigo Berlin division.
 His releases are distributed in the UK by Virgin EMI Records and in the US by Capitol Records.
-His debut single, as well as the songs "Lost on You" and "Fade", were featured on his first extended play, Bloom, and later on his upcoming album.
-He supported English singer-songwriters Rag'n'Bone Man and Jake Bugg on their tours in the fall of 2017.
+His debut single, as well as the songs "Lost on You" and "Fade", were featured on his first extended play, Bloom and later on an album.
+He supported English singer-songwriters Rag'n'Bone Man and Jake Bugg on their tours in the autumn of 2017.

-In January 2018, he joined German rock band Milky Chance on their North American leg of the Blossom tour.
+In January 2018, he joined Milky Chance, a German rock band, on their North American leg of the Blossom tour.
 On 23 February, his collaboration "Rush" with Canadian singer and songwriter Jessie Reyez was released.
 Irish singer Niall Horan invited Capaldi to support him on two dates on his Flicker World Tour at the Glasgow SEC Armadillo in March.
 In May, Capaldi joined British singer Sam Smith on their The Thrill of It All European Tour, opening for Smith over 19 dates.
-He followed this with his own headlining tour across the UK and Europe.
+He then had his own headlining tour across the UK and Europe.
 Capaldi was named one of Vevo DSCVR 'Artists to Watch 2018', and he won Best Acoustic Act at the Scottish Alternative Music Awards.
 He was also long-listed for BBC Music's Sound of 2018.
 In August, Irish Indie rock band Kodaline invited Capaldi to open for them at a concert in Belfast.
-In addition to this, Capaldi performed at many festivals during the summer of 2018, including Lollapalooza, Bonnaroo, Firefly, Mountain Jam, Osheaga, Reading & Leeds Festival, Rize, and TRNSMT.
+In addition, he performed at many festivals during the summer of 2018 including Lollapalooza, Bonnaroo, Firefly, Mountain Jam, Osheaga, Reading & Leeds Festival, Rize, and TRNSMT.
 On 8 November, Capaldi's second extended play, Breach, which included his single "Tough", was released.